kolinger/rd-usb/README.md

 1. Make sure your OS is supported and has bluetooth with BLE support (Bluetooth Low Energy)
 2. Rest is same as other devices.
 See above.

+**Bluetooth issues**

+If you have Bluetooth issues then try to close rd-usb, unplug/plug USB meter and start rd-usb again.
+Bluetooth can be sometimes funny and just refuse to work without any reason.
+If this doesn't help check proximity of your PC and USB meter, sometimes moving USB meter real close can resolve Bluetooth issues.

 **TC66C USB or legacy UM34C/UM24C/UM25C RFCOMM serial/COM port method**

 1. Select UM34C/UM24C/UM25C with Serial suffix.